Discrete-Time Quantum-Walk & Floquet Topological Insulators via Distance-Selective Rydberg-Interaction: Decoherence in Rydberg DTQW

 \subsubsection{Laser error sources}

 {\it Laser noise} over the Rydberg excitation process, causes de-phasing.
 The laser noise $\gamma_{la}$ that is encountered here is what remains after laser locking in the two-photon excitation.
 Fig.~\ref{Fig_DephasSour}a, simulates the de-phasing probability $P_s$ after one step as a function of the relative laser noise $\frac{\gamma_{la}}{\Omega}$.
-In this figure, effects of the laser-noise over the Rydberg population rotation are quantified using master equation with $\sqrt{\gamma_{la}} \ket{s}\bra{ s}$ Lindblad term.
-The plot considers 70S-70P interaction with $V=\frac{-8.4}{3^3}$GHz over the lattice constant of 3$\mu$m, and $\Omega=|V|/100$.
-In the recent experiments \cite{Ber17,Lev18}, laser noise are suppressed below the effective bandwidth of the lock, resulting in narrow line-widths of 0.5 kHz for the two-photon Rabi frequency of $\Omega/2\pi=$2MHz.
+In this figure, effects of the laser-noise over the Quantum walk operation is simulated using master equation with $\sqrt{\gamma_{\text{la}}} \ket{s}\bra{ s}$ Lindblad term.
+In the recent experiments \cite{Ber17,Lev18}, cavity phase noise filtering suppresses the laser noise below the effective bandwidth of the lock, resulting in narrow line-widths of 0.5 kHz for the two-photon Rabi frequency of $\Omega/2\pi=$2MHz.
 Thus, dephasing probability over one Hadamard step ($\theta=\frac{\pi}{4}$) is $P_{s}\approx10^{-4}$.